LinuxStandardBase/puppet-lsb/documentation/buildbot.md

 The buildbot init script will check the configuration before starting buildbot, and will refuse to start if the configuration doesn't check out.

+If you don't know where buildbot is currently hosted, look for the line "include buildbot::master" in the per-host files in manifests/nodes.